| Appendix 5: Articles

 and partaking of water from the same source, to do well in

+their enterprises.
 Entrepreneurs who have come to engage in

 agricultural production are regarded as colleagues who have